 While estrogen and progesterone may not actually cause breast cancer, they are necessary for the cancer to grow in some breast cancers.
 Estrogen and progesterone are female hormones produced by the ovaries.
 The production of these hormones can be stopped by surgically removing the ovaries or through medication therapy.
 A hormone called luteinizing hormone, which is produced by the pituitary gland, stimulates production of estrogen and progesterone by the ovaries.
 LHRH agonists stop the production of luteinizing hormone by the pituitary gland.
 This reduces the production of estrogen and progesterone.
 The cancer cells may then grow more slowly or stop growing altogether.
 Goserelin acetate is a type of LHRH agonist.

-Goserelin acetate is given as a subcutaneous (under the skin) injection every 4 weeks.
+Goserelin acetate is given as a subcutaneous (SQ, under the skin) injection every 4 weeks.
 There is also a long acting formulation (called depot or implant), which is given every 4 months.

 When starting goserelin, the body has a temporary increase in estrogen levels.
 This "flare" can lead to a temporary increase in the tumor size, causing symptoms to worsen.
 Your healthcare team can tell you what to look for in your particular case and what to do about it.